For Immediate Release

 Notes to editors

 The Commandery, Sidbury, Worcester is open: Tuesday to Saturday, 10am – 5pm, and Sundays, 11am – 3pm.
-The Commandery is open on Bank Holiday Monday.
+Closed on Mondays.

 Worcester City Art Gallery & Museum, Foregate Street, Worcester is open: Monday to Saturday, 10.30am – 4.30pm.
 Closed Sundays and bank holidays.